QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 In Townsend's model, firms condition  their forecasts on observed endogenous variables whose equilibrium laws of motion are determined by their own forecasting functions.

-We start with model  components that we shall progressively assemble in  ways that can help us to appreciate the structure of a
+We start with model  components that we shall  assemble progressively in  ways that can help us to appreciate the structure of the
-**pooling equilibrium**  that ultimately concerns us.
+**pooling equilibrium**  that ultimately interests us.

 While keeping other aspects of the model the same, we shall study consequences of alternative assumptions about what decision makers